wesavetheworld/webprice/README.md

     ~/scratch/logs/

-Which can be changed using the $loglocation variable
+Which can be changed using the `$loglocation` variable

 If the directory doesn't exist the script will tell you.
 Directory can be changed easily.
 The file name is dependent on the product name in the URL.

-To log only with no terminal feedback the quiet flag, -q, can be used with the log flag -l
+To log only with no terminal feedback the quiet flag, `-q`, can be used with the log flag `-l`

     $ webprice -ql